vrunge/M2algorithmique/README.md

 ## Comparing time complexity of the 4 algorithms

-We run all the following example at a fixed vector length `n = 10000`.
+We run all the following examples at fixed vector length `n = 10000`.

 ### One simulation